This post originally appeared on paladinstudios.com

 In this series we’re going to use Unity to create a game environment.
 The first part will deal with the basic landscape – the terrain on which the rest of the environment is built.

-…or our Kickstarter video, you can see the environment the characters fight in.
+If you’ve seen our rockin’ trailer or kickstarter video (both now sadly no longer online) you can see the environment the characters fight in.

 To make these videos, we set out to actually built a playable level.
 It serves as a prototyping area, to test the combat system and overall look-and-feel of the game.
 We wanted to use actual footage for the Kickstarter videos, so people would know what to expect.
 Ultimately this resulted in a fully functional game (albeit a rather short one).